-Whilst only subject to the European Union (EU) procurement directives, and the regulations that implement them in the UK, for a very small percentage of our expenditure, most large value contracts for the Trust are let by competitive tender/in accordance with best procurement practice, and in certain instances, we may choose to comply in full with the aforementioned regulations.
+Whilst only subject to the European Union (EU) procurement directives, and the regulations that implement them in the UK, for a very small percentage of our expenditure, most large value contracts are let by competitive tender/in accordance with best procurement practice, and in certain instances, we may choose to comply in full with the aforementioned regulations.

 In the vast majority of cases, we will advertise contract opportunities by way of the following means:

 In either case, expressions of interest will be invited for pre-qualification purposes and those companies who qualify after the initial selection process will be invited to tender.

 Advertisements and tender documents will always give a contact point for further information.
 Where we use a two-stage procedure, we will issue a Pre-qualification Questionnaire (PQQ) to enable applicants to be shortlisted before being invited to tender.

 When issuing an Invitation to Tender, we will be as explicit as possible in specifying our needs.
 For example, our quality, technical capability/specification, delivery and timescales, and where applicable we will also include technical and commercial questionnaires.
 All invitations will also include our terms and conditions of contract.

 We use a formal evaluation process, to identify the supplier(s) who will provide the best overall value for money for the particular purchase, which is not necessarily the lowest price.
 Tender proposals will be subjected to a thorough evaluation.
 This may result in an award of contract or it may produce a short-list of the most promising technical and commercial offers requiring further assessment.